autodesk-platform-services/aps-bim360-issues/README.md

 ## Prerequisites

 1. **BIM 360 Account**: must be Account Admin to add the app integration.
 [Learn about provisioning](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
-2. **Forge Account**: Learn how to create a Forge Account, activate subscription and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/).
+2. **APS Account**: Learn how to create a APS Account, activate subscription and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/).
 3. **Visual Studio**: Either Community 2017+ (Windows) or Code (Windows, MacOS).
 4. **.NET Core** basic knowledge with C#
 5. **JavaScript** basic knowledge with **jQuery**